Top Tips for Cycling Saddle Comfort!

 Jai Hindley.
 Winner, 2022 Giro D’Italia

-Saddle height and handlebar reach are two key factors that significantly impact our ability to use the seat effectively.
-For example, if someone’s reach is excessive, they may find themselves gravitating towards the front of the saddle to reach the brakes, leading to an increase in soft tissue pressure in the pubic zone which.
-Over time, this will result in poor saddle comfort and potentially saddle sores, numbness and even erectile dysfunction in males.
+Correct saddle height and handlebar reach are two key factors that significantly reduce saddle pain.
+If someone’s reach is excessive, they may find themselves moving towards the front of the saddle to reach the brakes, leading to an increase in soft tissue pressure in the pubic zone.
+Over time, this will result in saddle pain and potentially saddle sores, numbness and even erectile dysfunction in males.

 Commonly, when a cyclist gets saddle pain, the first thing he or she does is buys a new saddle.
-Our international partners in saddle pain research agree that 80% of the time, the overall position is the primary culprit for saddle pain and the remaining 20% the ‘specifics’ of the saddle.
-If you do need a new saddle, there are a number of factors to take into account.
+Our international partners in saddle pain research agree that 80% of the time, the bike position is the primary culprit for saddle pain!

 Before you go and spend money on another saddle, consider your position on the bike and remember, just using side on video analysis will only tell you a small part of the picture!
+Without analysing the contact at the saddle, you are merely guessing!
 Check out how a bikefit at Star Physio works here!

 Specialized Power Saddle